-How to use TL494 pulse width modulation control IC?
-Hi everyone I hope you are fine and doing well.
-Today tutorial is a introduction TL494 pulse width modulation control circuit.
+How to use the TL494 pulse width modulation control IC?
 How we can use TL494 pulse width modulation control IC to generate fixed and variable PWM.
 I have already posted a tutorial on sg3525 pulse width modulation controller.
 You may also like to check it.
-TL494 is PWM control or generation integrated circuit.
+TL494 is a PWM control or generation integrated circuit.
 TL494 is used in many applications.
 I have designed a proteus simulation on how to generate PWM signals and how to design a buck converter.
 It can be used in dc to dc converter circuits.
 It is also used in pure sine wave inverter circuits.
-I have made many power electronics based projects.
+I have made many power electronics-based projects.
 You may also like to check them:

 - Pure sine wave inverter using pic microcontroller

 - single phase pure sine wave inverter using Arduino

 - dspic microcontroller based pure sine wave inverter

 - Modified sine wave inverter using pic microcontroller

 It is a complete PWM control IC.
 It can be used in single-end operation as well as in push-pull configuration.
 It also provides variable dead time which provides a maximum range of PWM.
 It has all the functions required to design a power supply circuit.
 Block diagram of TL494 is shown below:

 It is a fixed frequency and a variable PWM IC.
 Pulse width is varied by comparing the sawtooth waveforms of two internal oscillators on the timing capacitor to any one of the control signals.
 The output becomes high when the control signal becomes lower than the voltage of the sawtooth waveform.
 I recommend you to check the datasheet of TL494 PWM control IC for more information and working details.